 - On a flat surface, roll out the crust until it's large enough to cover the pie dish.
 First, flatten the dough ball with your hands and then use the rolling pin.
 Dust the dough with flour while rolling, and it might help to place it on a parchment paper half way through for easier rolling and moving.

-- In a large bowl, whisk Pumpkin Pie Filling ingredients together.
-Pour into pre-baked crust, reduce oven temperature to 350 degrees F and bake for another 45 minutes.
+- While crust is baking, in a medium bowl, add eggs and whisk for 30 seconds.
+Add remaining Pumpkin Pie Filling ingredients and whisk really well.
+Pour into pre-baked crust, reduce oven temperature to 350 degrees F and bake for 55 minutes.

-- Let the pie cool completely before slicing.
-Cut into 8 slices and serve warm or cold, with whipped coconut cream or just plain.
+- Let pumpkin pie cool completely (!!!) before slicing.
+Using serrated knife, cut into 8 slices and serve your favourite way.

 Servings Per Recipe: 8 slices